Carlo Tancredi Falletti di Barolo: Life

 Carlo Ippolito Ernesto Tancredi Maria Falletti was born in his parents' estate in Turin to the Barolo Marquess Ottavio Alessandro Falletti (27.7.1753-30.1.1828) and Paolina d'Oncieu (1760-1838) on 26 October 1782.
 He was the last descendant of the noble Falletti line.

 In his childhood he was known for his intelligence as well as his sense of justice coupled with piousness.
 He was concerned with matters relating to social justice and these traits grew as he aged.
 But Falletti also possessed a strong will to promote and operate for the good of all.
 In his childhood he would often travel with his father to France as well as to other places such as the Netherlands and Switzerland.

 He served Napoleon Bonaparte in his court and it was there in Paris that he met his future spouse Juliette Colbert who hailed from France; he was forced to move to Paris once Napoleon called back the emigrated French aristocrats to his side in order to better support his court.
 It was soon after his move to Paris that he entered the page corps before becoming a chamberlain in the Emperor's household.
 Falletti and Juliette became close over time and discovered both shared a deep faith and a desire to improve the lives of others and it was Prince Camillo Borghese who helped to mediate their union and engagement.
 The two soon married in Paris on 18 August 1806 and lived in Paris (he was named as a count in 1810) until Napoleon's fall in 1814 which forced their relocation to Turin.
 The couple lived there but would return to Paris from time to time since Juliette's relatives lived in France.
 The couple remained childless and so decided to adopt the Turin poor as their own seeing that their childlessness was a sign of providence.
 The pair decided to remain a chaste couple and realized through this came the desire to act as parents to the poor of Turin.
 In 1816 he was elected to the council of Turin and soon became a noted municipal official.
-In 1823 the couple received permission from the Kingdom of Piedmont to found a home for former female prisoners and reformed prostitutes.
+In 1823 the couple received permission from the Kingdom of Piedmont-Sardinia to found a home for former female prisoners and reformed prostitutes.
 His wife would oversee management for that home while Falletti dedicated himself to his civic duties.